 Update: Our Emergency Fund has already been fully funded and more thanks to your generous donations, which is an amazing showing of support from compassionate people worldwide.

-If you would like to help Skateistan continue providing a safe space for Afghan children to learn and access new opportunities, consider making a general donation to our PayPal:
+If you would like to help Skateistan continue providing a safe space for Afghan children to learn and access new opportunities, consider making a one-time donation.

-You can also set up a monthly donation with Paypal to become a partner in Skateistan’s year-round skateboard and creative arts programming in Afghanistan.
+You can also set up a monthly donation to become a partner in Skateistan’s year-round skateboard and creative arts programming in Afghanistan.
 It can be canceled at any time.

 If you live in Kabul and are unable to make online donations, please email email@example.com to arrange a donation in-person.